brotkrueml/codehighlight/Documentation/Maintenance/Index.rst

 .. code-block:: shell

-   composer extension-release
+   composer zip

-This creates/replaces a file :file:`../codehighlight_x.y.z.zip` which is ready for upload into TER. :file:`x.y.z` holds the recent version number.
+This creates/replaces a file :file:`../zip/codehighlight_x.y.z.zip` which is ready for upload to TER. :file:`x.y.z` holds the recent version number.